HarrisonMc555/ecen620-final-project/README.md

 The testbench is not smart enough stop automatically, so you will have to simply watch the coverage/assertions window and see when things are done or go poorly.

+Manually step time with the `run` command.
+The testbench will print out a summary of the errors every 100 transactions (~5000 nanoseconds).